michaelnetbiz/soup-heads/content/reviews/tomato-and-sweet-basil-bisque/index.md

 ### Mode of Consumption

-Shout out to my former colleagues at Adam Mickiewicz University in Poznań, Poland.
+Shout out to my pals from Adam Mickiewicz University in Poznań, Poland.
 This cup doesn't hold much, which ensures slow consumption due to my reluctance to get up for a refill.
 I drank from the cup, used a spoon, and also used my toast to consume the bisque.

 <img class="size-medium wp-image-245 aligncenter" src="http://soupnotwar.com/wp-content/uploads/2015/10/IMG_20151018_124207292-300x225.jpg" alt="IMG_20151018_124207292" width="300" height="225" /></a>